arturcarvalho/tutorial-1/README.md

     yarn rw g cell blog_posts

-This command will result in a new file at `/web/src/components/BlogPostsCell/BlogPostsCell.js` with some boilerplate to get you started:
+This command will result in a new file at `/web/src/components/BlogPostsCell/BlogPostsCell.js` (and a test file) with some boilerplate to get you started:

 ```javascript
 // web/src/components/BlogPostsCell/BlogPostsCell.js